FrisoVerweij/FACT/README.md

 - PyTorch Lightning
 - yaml

-Please use the environment `env.yml` to run the code.
+One could use `env.yml` to install an anaconda environment with the all the dependencies.
+Note that it could be the case that there is a mismatch in the cuda version.
+Make sure to alter the env.yml file accordingly if this results in errors.

 #### Reproducing the experiments